-A full review will take place after 3 years, or sooner should a change in legislation dictate a review is required.
+A full review will take place after 3 years, or sooner should a change in legislation or other change dictate that a review is required.

-Any minor changes to the scheme within this timeframe will be approved by the Cabinet Member for Communities & Housing.
+Any minor changes to the scheme within this timeframe will be approved by the Cabinet Member with responsibility for housing and homelessness, currently the Cabinet Member for Regulatory Services, Housing and Health.